awslabs/sagemaker-debugger/docs/tensorflow.md

 ---

-## What SageMaker Debugger Supports <a name="support"></a>
+## Amazon SageMaker Debugger Support for TensorFlow <a name="support"></a>

-SageMaker Debugger python SDK (v2.0) and its client library `smdebug` library (v0.9.1) now fully support TensorFlow 2.2 with the latest version release.
-Using Debugger, you can access tensors of any kind of TensorFlow models, from the Keras model zoo to your custom model, and save them using Debugger built-in or custom tensor collections.
-You can simply run your training script on [the official AWS Deep Learning Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html) where Debugger can automatically capture tensors from your training job.
-No matter what your TensorFlow models use Keras API or pure TensorFlow API, in eager mode or non-eager mode, you can directly run them on the AWS Deep Learning Containers.
+Amazon SageMaker Debugger python SDK (v2.0) and its client library `smdebug` library (v0.9.1) now fully support TensorFlow 2.2 with the latest version release.
+Using Debugger, you can access tensors of any kind for TensorFlow models, from the Keras model zoo to your own custom model, and save them using Debugger built-in or custom tensor collections.
+You can run your training script on [the official AWS Deep Learning Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html) where Debugger can automatically capture tensors from your training job.
+It doesn't matter whether your TensorFlow models use Keras API or pure TensorFlow API (in eager mode or non-eager mode), you can directly run them on the AWS Deep Learning Containers.

 Debugger and its client library `smdebug` support debugging your training job on other AWS training containers and custom containers.
 In this case, a hook registration process is required to manually add the hook features to your training script.
 For a full list of AWS TensorFlow containers to use Debugger, see [SageMaker containers to use Debugger with script mode](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html#debugger-supported-aws-containers).
-For a complete guide of using custom containers, go to [Use Debugger in Custom Training Containers ](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-bring-your-own-container.html).
+For a complete guide for using custom containers, see [Use Debugger in Custom Training Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-bring-your-own-container.html).

-### New features
+### New Features supported by Debugger
-- The latest TensorFlow version fully covered by Debugger is `2.2.0`.
+- The latest TensorFlow version fully covered by Debugger is 2.2.0
-- Debug training jobs with the TensorFlow framework or Keras TensorFlow.
+- Debug training jobs with the TensorFlow framework or Keras TensorFlow
-- Debug training jobs with the TensorFlow eager or non-eager mode.
+- Debug training jobs with the TensorFlow eager or non-eager mode
-- New built-in tensor collections: `inputs`, `outputs`, `layers`, `gradients`.
+- New built-in tensor collections: `inputs`, `outputs`, `layers`, `gradients`
-- New hook APIs to save tensors, in addition to scalars: `save_tensors`, `save_scalar`.
+- New hook APIs to save tensors, in addition to scalars: `save_tensors`, `save_scalar`

-### Distributed training supported by Debugger
-- Horovod and Mirrored Strategy multi-GPU distributed trainings are supported.
-- Parameter server based distributed training is currently not supported.

 ---

-## How to Use Debugger <a name="how-to-use"></a>
+## Using Debugger <a name="how-to-use"></a>

-### Debugger on AWS Deep Learning Containers with TensorFlow <a name="debugger-dlc"></a>
+### Using Debugger on AWS Deep Learning Containers with TensorFlow <a name="debugger-dlc"></a>

-The Debugger built-in rules and hook features are fully integrated into the AWS Deep Learning Containers, and you can run your training script without any script changes.
+The Debugger built-in rules and hook features are fully integrated with the AWS Deep Learning Containers.
+You can run your training script without any script changes.
 When running training jobs on those Deep Learning Containers, Debugger registers its hooks automatically to your training script in order to retrieve tensors.
-To find a comprehensive guide of using the high-level SageMaker TensorFlow estimator with Debugger, go to the [Amazon SageMaker Debugger with TensorFlow](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html#debugger-zero-script-change-TensorFlow) developer guide.
+To find a comprehensive guide of using the high-level SageMaker TensorFlow estimator with Debugger, see [Amazon SageMaker Debugger with TensorFlow](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-container.html#debugger-zero-script-change-TensorFlow) in the Amazon SageMaker Developer Guide.

-The following code sample is the base structure of a SageMaker TensorFlow estimator with Debugger.
+The following code example provides the base structure for a SageMaker TensorFlow estimator with Debugger.

 ```python
 from sagemaker.tensorflow import TensorFlow